Skip to content

 How to Apply

 We recommend that students who are interested in applying for Special Student Relief meet with an advisor.
-After meeting with an advisor, they will need to follow the steps listed below to file an application with USCIS.
+The adviser will discuss with you eligibility for SSR as well as the application process.

 The request for Special Student Relief is available for students in MyISSS.
 In the request form, we ask for you to provide information about your circumstances for you to include in your application to USCIS.
 We will review it and provide feedback to you.